Avs-Pavan/msd_vertical_submission/README.md

 To use Devil import the SDK and initialize in your Application class.

-Devel need some configuration to start.
+Devil need some configuration to start.
 - isLocalEnabled - Enable and disable Local logs.
 - isRealTimeEnabled -  Enable or disable Remote logging in real time.
 - UserId - Used to identifiy a specific user.